Infinite-Echo/ROS2_fusion2URDF/README.md

 # ROS2_fusion2URDF
-Note: This started as a fork of syuntoku14/fusion2urdf, but I decided not to detach from upstream since I rewrote everything.
+Note: This started as a fork of syuntoku14/fusion2urdf, but I decided to detach from upstream since I rewrote everything.

 This exporter has a command UI for selecting options, base_link, material coefficients, and more.
 This exporter was written to work for ROS2 Humble but could easily be modified (code or the output) to support other distros.